HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

 In order to model both local and global context dependencies in audio sequences, we employ an 8-leyer Conformer architecture, which combines convolution and transformer layers \cite{gulati2020conformer}.
 The Conformer architecture has been applied to SELD tasks, achieving state-of-the-art performance \cite{wang2023four,jiang2024exploring,dong2025exp}.
-As shown in Figure~\ref{fig4}, each Conformer layer comprises two feed forward blocks that sandwich a multi-head attention block and a convolution block.
+As shown in Fig.~\ref{fig3}, each Conformer layer comprises two feed forward blocks that sandwich a multi-head attention block and a convolution block.
 All four blocks begin with layer normalization operations.
 In the multi-head attention block, each frame of the input interacts with other frames to capture long-term dependencies.
 The convolution layers effectively extract local fine-grained features.
 In the feed forward blocks, the features of each frame are projected into a high-dimensional space, thereby enhancing the model's representational capacity.
-The audio temporal context representation, $\mathbf{C}_a$, obtained from the Conformer is expressed as,